NexiumResearch

 Pronounced - BAH-wul

 The long, tube-shaped organ in the abdomen that completes the process of digestion.
-Bowel is another word for the small intestines and the large intestines.
+Bowel is another word for the small intestine and the large intestine.

 Bronchoscope